zkzoomer/zksm/README.md

 ## Setup

-First you will need to install [PILCOM](https://github.com/0xPolygonHermez/pilcom).
+First you will need to install [PILCOM](https://github.com/0xPolygonHermez/pilcom), which is used to describe the computations of any state machine and compile them into a parsed version (in `.json` format) that can be interpreted by other software components.
 You can do so by cloning the repo directly inside this one:

 ```
 git clone https://github.com/0xPolygonHermez/pilcom